jack126guy/magic28/README.md

 The images are derived from [File:Magic eight ball.png](http://commons.wikimedia.org/wiki/File:Magic_eight_ball.png) on Wikimedia Commons, created by MZMcBride and released into the public domain.

+## License

+Magic28 is available under the MIT License.
+Refer to `LICENSE.txt` for details.

 ## Name

 The "magic" and "8" parts should be obvious.
 The "2" part is from the first part of "Twemoji", which is similar to "two" (I guess?).